 Rebuild vs. Replace Engine

 It might seem more appealing to put a new car engine into your vehicle.
 After all, the engine replacement is going to have all new parts and a factory warranty.
-The engine will also operate just like it did when your car was new, giving it plenty of more life.
+The engine will also operate just like it did when your car was new, giving it plenty more life.

-On the other hand, the rebuilt engine is completely overhauled to ensure a longer lifespan.
+On the other hand, a rebuilt engine is completely overhauled to ensure a longer lifespan.
 It’s been taken apart and inspected for damage.
 Anything that’s defective is refinished, repaired or replaced with new components.
 It’s the same as a new engine, in part.

 It takes some expertise to rebuild an engine.
 You won’t be able to take your vehicle to just any garage.
 You also have to trust the mechanic that’s working on it.
 After all, you don’t want to spend a ton of money and have the engine fail because it wasn’t done properly.

 A remanufactured engine is also an option.
 While it’s not new, everything inside has been replaced, so it operates in factory condition.
-These can cost more than a rebuilt engine but are more cost-effective than a new factory engine.
+These can cost more than a rebuilt engine, but are more cost-effective than a new factory engine.

 How is an Engine Rebuilt?

-The rebuilt engine requires that all defective parts are removed and replaced.
+A rebuilt engine requires that all defective parts are removed and replaced.
 The process looks different on each engine, depending on what the problem is.
 In general, these are the steps the technician will take.